rcw3bb/branch-cloner/README.txt

 Requirement:
-    - TortoiseSVN command line client tools.
+    - TortoiseSVN command line client tools if your are using SVN
+    - Git commands are available if you are using git.

 1.)
 Install ruby 2.3
 2.)
 Run